MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/responsible-ai-faq-timeline.md

 ## How does Copilot work?

 Copilot uses advanced language models to generate content suggestions that refer to the activities in the timeline and generate highlights.
-Timeline highlights show details from activities such as notes, emails, tasks, appointments, phonecalls, and conversations.
+Timeline highlights show details from activities such as notes, emails, tasks, appointments, phone calls, and conversations.

 ## What can I use Copilot for?